 The original idea for a collective giving group in WA was conceived in 2011 over a glass of wine (or two) shared by our a couple of our original committee members.
 Soon afterwards, the Impact100 model was was introduced by James Boyd following his research sabbatical to the US.
 Our slightly adapted version, Impact100 WA, was launched in May 2012.
-It was the first international chapter of the American concept which is active in over 14 US cities.
+It was the first international chapter of the American concept which is now active in over 50 US chapters.

 Milestones Since Launch in May 2012